-This video offers you a look into the history of the maestro of the Kecak and give a further insight into the true beauty of the dance.
+This video offers you a look into the history of the maestro of the Kecak and gives further insight into the true beauty of the dance.

 The Kecak Dance